 Acquisition price: $800 million

-The acquisition allows Salesforce to offer customers tools for monitoring their marketing efforts and generating profitable data.
+The acquisition allows Salesforce to offer customers tools to monitor their marketing efforts and generate profitable data.

 What came after the acquisition: Salesforce is expanding its integration with Datorama.
 In addition, Datorama is launching a new developer portal and introducing ‘activation’ tools designed to benefit marketers.

-These upgrades will enable marketers to gain a better understanding of their ongoing activities, investments, and ROI.
+These upgrades will enable marketers to better understand their ongoing activities, investments, and ROI.

 Year: 2016